Arrabri Ski Club 2021 4WD Weekends.

-Cost- $150 covers both days per vehicle.
+Cost- $150 covers both days per vehicle for food & drinks.

 Some of Australia’s best 4-wheel drive tracks are found around Mount Hotham, a picturesque four-hour drive from Melbourne.
 Many of these tracks follow routes carved in by early cattlemen and gold prospectors who opened up what was then uncharted territory.
 The views on all the seasonal road-opening tracks will literally take your breath away.

 The tracks we are doing in November are rated up to difficult in dry conditions.
 This is a copy of the “difficult” rating extracted from the Beyond Hotham brochure.